 What About My Spouse?

-No. To my knowledge, there has never been a law passed in the history of mankind that prevented someone from repaying a debt to another.
-Bankruptcy simply takes away the legal obligation to do so.
+No. You can repay anyone you want after the bankruptcy case is completed.
+To my knowledge, there has never been a law passed in the history of mankind that prevented someone from repaying a debt to another.
+The bankruptcy discharge simply removes the legal obligation to pay.
 If you want to file bankruptcy, discharge your debts, and then pay them all back anyway, you may do so.